BRB3D/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+KiWi is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+This repository is a practice LHL project that helps build  HTML, CSS, JS, jQuery and AJAX, Node, and Express back-end skills.
+  1. Provides random user in order to write Kiwis.
+  2. Responsive design adapted for desktop and tablet, since Kiwis dont have hands we are not adapting them for phone use 😎;
+  3. Kiwis can only type 140 characters and they dont like to send empty messages, therefore when that happens an error pops up.
+Dont worry if you see it, you can just click back in the text input and you can start over or start typing.
+Also for the useres convenience when more than 140 characters are type we will erase so you can start over.
+  4. Newest messages will be displayed first.

 ## Getting Started